doubleunion/opendiversitydata/CONTRIBUTING.md

 #### Pro Tips

 - See Guideline #1 about icons.
 The png file should go in the corresponding `img/section` folder.

-- Only the 2FA methods implemented by a site need a `yes` tag, the others can just be left off completely.

 - For the sake of organization and readability, it is appreciated if you insert new companies alphabetically and that your company chunk follow the same order as the example above.